herjh0405/herjh0405/README.md

 ### Hi there 👋

+Good day!
+I`m Junghun Heo who is interested in Data Science from South Korea.

+I ❤️ to study about Machine Learning and Deep Learning

+💪 My major is Mathematics & Computer engineering 😄

+If you want to contact me, please leave me a message.

 <!--
 **herjh0405/herjh0405** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.